frzifus/FH-Aachen-dbwt-2017-2018/README.md

 # Info
 This project is developed for learning purposes.
-This is a site that allows you to order meals in the canteen.
+This is a site that allows you to order and view meals in the canteen.
 Based on the programming language golang.
 The mvc framework [utron](https://github.com/gernest/utron) is used.

 # Entity Relationship Modell
 The model described here is used.